-As a company managing more than 42,000 employees, the adidas Group has established standards and rules that specify the Group's responsibilities towards its global workforce.
+As a company managing more than 46,000 employees, the adidas Group has established standards and rules that specify the Group’s responsibilities towards its global workforce.
 These are defined in the adidas Group Labour Rights Principles.
-In turn, employees must comply with the Employee Code of Conduct, which explains their duty to ensure ethical business behaviour.
+In turn, employees must comply with the adidas Group Code of Conduct, which explains their duty to ensure ethical business behaviour.

 The Labour Rights Principles demonstrate the Group’s commitment to the United Nations Universal Declaration of Human Rights and are the guiding framework for several Group level policies that put our commitment into day-to day practice.
 These policies are related to issues such as employee recruitment, development, equal opportunities and compensation and benefits.

 Integrity is one of the core values of the adidas Group.
 All employees are expected to act with fairness and responsibility as well as in compliance with relevant laws and regulations while carrying out their tasks.
-In order to maintain good corporate governance, we therefore adopted a Code of Conduct as part of our internal Global Policy Manual.
+In order to maintain good corporate governance, we have adopted the adidas Group Code of Conduct as part of our internal Global Policy Manual....